Michael Magnus

 Magnus also authored a 36-issue recurring column, The Magnus Marketing Minute, published in ShopTalk! magazine (now Ilume), focused on business and marketing topics for leatherworkers.

-In 2026, Magnus launched LearnLeathercraft.com as a distribution platform for leather artists to make residual income from their recorded workshops and printable pattern packs.
+In 2026, Magnus launched LearnLeathercraft.com as a distribution platform for leather artists to make residual income from recorded workshops and printable pattern packs.

 Personal Information